 Day 8: (Aug 8)

-This morning we’ll drive into the hills south of town to visit a flower farm in Santa Elena.
-The region should be full of energy as locals put the finishing touches to their silletas—flower arrangements—for tomorrow’s festival.
+We begin with a fun Metro-Cable tram ride over the Santo Domingo shantytown to Parque Avri, from where we’’ll drive into the hills south of town to visit a flower farm in Santa Elena.
+The region will be full of energy as Colombian visitors flock to see farmers putting the finishing touches to their silletas—flower arrangements—for tomorrow’s festival.
 Overnight in Medellin.

 Day 9: (Aug 9)